KATY MAGAZINE NEWS

 Near San Marcos, you'll find many bluebonnet photo ops in the small town of Wimberley.
 You can spend the day walking through Wimberley's charming town square and quaint shops and impressive galleries.

-On the first Saturday of the month, April through December, you can shop for treasures during Wimberely's Market Days.
+On the first Saturday of the month, March through December, you can shop for treasures during Wimberely's Market Days.
 More than 450 booths of arts, crafts and housewares, make Texas’ second largest flea market a must-see!
-April 27th marks their 21st Annual Butterfly Festival where they will release over 3800 butterflies throughout the day.
+April 23th marks their 22st Annual Butterfly Festival where they will release over 3800 butterflies throughout the day from the EmilyAnn Theatre.

 From Wimberley, you can also take a scenic drive along the Devil’s Backbone, often called one of Texas' most beautiful drives.